renpy/renpy/sphinx/source/dialogue.rst

 which treats them as if they were present when the character was defined.
 So, the example above displays the dialogue in green.
 Special keywords `_mode` and `_with_node` will override the ones set in the character only for this interaction.
+Same for `interact` : when it is False, Ren'Py will display the character dialogue box, and will then return before performing an interaction.

 .. _monologue-mode: